Session 0 - Module A: Historical Context & Evolution¶

 return response

 This approach maintains a rolling window of the last few exchanges, providing them as context for each new generation.
-While primitive compared to modern systems, this was revolutionary—suddenly AI could remember what you talked about earlier in the conversation.
+While primitive compared to modern systems, this was revolutionaryβsuddenly AI could remember what you talked about earlier in the conversation.

-Part 2: Agent Research Breakthroughs (8 minutes)¶
+Part 2: Agent Research Breakthroughs - The Renaissance Begins¶

 Technical Breakthroughs Enabling Modern Agents¶

-Persistent Memory Systems:
+Persistent Memory Systems¶

 A major breakthrough was developing memory systems that could persist context across interactions.
 Unlike early systems that "forgot" everything between conversations, agent memory systems maintain three distinct types of memory: